In 2019 we are offering one customized tour: Central Europe

 The lovely grounds surrounding the Mirabell Palace were originally laid out by the great Austrian architect, Fisher von Erlach in 1689, but the gardens and palace were redesigned thirty years later by Lukas von Hildebrandt and have remained the same ever since.
 The beautifully manicured flowerbeds are ablaze with bright red and yellow colors that contrast sharply with the expansive green lawns, interspersed with many statues and large fountains.
 Take a stroll, sit on a bench, listen to the fountains and look at the palace beyond for the complete experience.

-After lunch we take an excursion out of town.
+After lunch we can take an excursion out of town.
 There are a variety of choices offered by the two leading tour companies, but our favorite is the Lakes and Mountain Tour.
-This included tour brings us into the beautiful countryside of Salzkammergut, the mountain and lake district that begins a few miles from town.
+This optional tour brings us into the beautiful countryside of Salzkammergut, the mountain and lake district that begins a few miles from town.

 There is time now for more explorations on your own in the Old Town, poking around in those little alleys and lanes, looking for a great dinner.
 This evening you might consider a concert in the castle, offered 300 nights per year, or in the Residenz, with performances by the Mozart Chamber Orchestra of Salzburg. [back to top]